 Evaluation of Transfer Credits from UW-Madison Admissions Office must be obtained before contacting the Department of Nutritional Sciences.
 The Department of Nutritional Sciences and their advisors do not have the authority to evaluate your transcript and determine course equivalency.
 This can only be completed by the admissions office upon receipt of your application to UW-Madison.

-Depending on the school(s) you have attended, equivalencies for your courses may be listed in one of our online transfer equivalency databases.
+Depending on the school(s) you have attended, equivalencies for your courses may be listed in our online transfer equivalency database.

 - You may also talk to your advisor at your CURRENT school about how courses may transfer.

 Apply to UW-Madison at the Office of Admissions and Recruitment page.

 Students currently enrolled at UW-Madison may transfer into the dietetics program as a Pre-Dietetics student if they have not yet completed the requirements for Dietetics.
 Please see our Admission Requirements (above) to learn what they are.
 To declare Pre-Dietetics, follow the steps listed under our Declaring Pre-Dietetics section.
 When you are prepared to apply for Dietetics, please review Applying for Dietetics and submit all the required materials.

 For further information about admission to CALS, you may call (877) 919-CALS or (608) 262-3003.
 You may also send an email to firstname.lastname@example.org.